stck-lzm/babibtex/README.md

 To make a bib file of your own library, (if you have your pdfs with the important informations between brackets):
 `find -type f -iname '*.pdf' | sed 's/^.*\[//; s/\].*//'`
-Now, the input of the entire library are ready for the program, we will use the while loop to find all the bib files:
+Now, the input of the entire library are ready for the script, we will use the while loop to find all the bib files:
 `while read i; do art2bib $i ; done < <( find -type f -iname '*.pdf' | sed 's/^.*\[//; s/\].*//' ) > list.bib`
 The file called list.bib is ready !